-Theresa Barila (she/her) is the founder and Board President of the Community Resilience Initiative (CRI) based in Walla Walla, WA.
+Theresa Barila (she/her) is the founder of the Community Resilience Initiative (CRI) based in Walla Walla, WA.
 CRI’s mission supports three pillars: training, community engagement, and Resilience product development.

 Teri earned a Bachelor of Science in Biology (American University) and a Masters of Science in Fisheries Management (University of Maryland) and spent 20 years as a Research Biologist with the Federal Salmon and Steelhead recovery program in the Pacific Northwest.
 Her experience in that field helped her bridge science and practice when she changed careers and moved into community engagement work 22 years ago.